What is a credit score?

 A high credit score means your credit report contains information that shows you’re low risk – which means that you are more likely to appeal to lenders.
 A high score will demonstrate that you pay your bills on time and you manage your money well.
 With a higher credit score, you are more likely to be accepted for loans.

 A low credit score means that you could be seen as high risk.
-Someone with a low credit score for example may have a report that shows they’ve defaulted on a previous debt, or have a CCJ against them.
-With a low credit score, lenders may offer you credit but at a much higher rate of interest, or reject the application all together.
+Someone with a low credit score for example may have a report that shows they’ve defaulted on previous debt, or have a CCJ against them.
+With a low credit score, lenders may offer you credit but at a much higher rate of interest, or reject the application altogether.
 But don’t worry – there are plenty of steps you can take to improve your score!